Early Life and Education

 Parsa Ghannadi was born in Tabriz, Iran, in July 1995 and grew up in Ahar, a small city northwest of the country.
 From a young age, he was keenly interested in mathematics and algorithms, research, programming, web development, computer-aided design, and calculation.
 He preferred the Mathematics & Physics major in high school and graduated in 2013.
 Parsa pursued his undergraduate studies at Islamic Azad University, Ahar Branch, earning a Bachelor of Science degree in civil engineering in 2016 within only six semesters and achieving an excellent GPA.
 Subsequently, he continued his education in structural engineering at the same university and received a Master of Science degree with outstanding academic accomplishment in 2019.
 In 2019 and 2021, Parsa was granted the Top Graduate of the Foundation award from Iran’s National Elites Foundation.

 Parsa’s contributions to Structural Health Monitoring and Damage Detection of structures are vast and varied.
-He has authored 14 peer-reviewed articles, with an H-index of 12, reflecting the high impact of his work.
-His papers have garnered over 500 citations, demonstrating the significant influence of his research in the scientific community.
-Parsa serves as a peer reviewer for high-impact factor journals by assessing over 130 manuscripts for over 25 journals verified in the Web of Science database.
+He has authored 15 peer-reviewed articles, with an H-index of 12, reflecting the high impact of his work.
+His papers have garnered over 570 citations, demonstrating the significant influence of his research in the scientific community.
+Parsa is a peer reviewer for high-impact factor journals and has assessed over 160 manuscripts for over 35 journals, all verified in the Web of Science database.
 Additionally, scientific journals have repeatedly selected him as a handling editor.
-Parsa is an editorial board member of Frattura Ed Integrit`a Strutturale (IF=1.2), Structural Integrity and Life (IF=0.9), NDT.net (largest open-access portal of nondestructive testing and publisher of e-Journal of Nondestructive Testing and The Research and Review Journal of Nondestructive Testing), Journal of Structural Engineering & Applied Mechanics as well as journal founder and editor-in-chief of the Artificial Intelligence in Computational Mechanics.
+Parsa is an editorial board member of Frattura Ed Integrit`a Strutturale (IF=1.2), Structural Integrity and Life (IF=0.9), International Journal of Computational Methods and Experimental Measurements (CiteScore=1.1), NDT.net (largest open-access portal of nondestructive testing and publisher of e-Journal of Nondestructive Testing and The Research and Review Journal of Nondestructive Testing), Journal of Structural Engineering & Applied Mechanics, Building Engineering, Journal of Advanced Research in Computing and Applications, and International Journal of Artificial Intelligence in Engineering Fields.

 In recognition of Parsa’s expertise, he is a proud member of esteemed associations, such as the British Institute of Non-Destructive Testing (BINDT), the American Society of Civil Engineers (ASCE), and the Structural Engineering Institute of ASCE.
 These memberships enable him to stay updated with the latest advances, contribute to the progress, and engage in professional networking.